Bad Timing (album): Critical reception

 MusicHound Rock: The Essential Album Guide wrote that the album's "four long, shape-shifting instrumentals blend O'Rourke's finger-picking with electronic textures and orchestrations for horns and string that abruptly, mischievously change mood."
 Tiny Mix Tapes wrote that the album "shows O’Rourke taking his John Fahey worship to a majestic extreme."
+Tom Ewing of Freaky Trigger named it his third favorite album of the 1990s, describing it as a beautiful album in which O'Rourke abandons noise for an intimate sound.